Floorp-Projects/Floorp/toolkit/components/glean/docs/preferences.md

 If set to a value `port` which is greater than 0, pings will be sent to `http://localhost:port` instead of `https://incoming.telemetry.mozilla.org`.
-If set to a value which is less than 0, FOG will not squelch all sent pings, telling the Glean SDK that the ping was sent successfully.
+If set to a value which is less than 0,
+FOG will take all pings scheduled for upload and drop them on the floor, telling the Glean SDK that it was sent successfully.
+This is how you emulate "recording enabled but upload disabled" like developer builds have in Firefox Telemetry.
 Defaults to 0.